aeo/alice/README.md

 Alice.js
 ========

-A Javascript library for attaching callbacks to scroll positions.
+A Javascript library for attaching callbacks to vertical scroll positions.
 Functionality can be triggered based on the user scrolling (up or down) past a specific point, only once past a point in a specific direction, while the scroll position is within a certain range, or via custom tests.